Generic Democratic Candidate Is

 Change Research’s 2020 Change polling series is offering candidates and causes an opportunity to access deeper insights for a strategic advantage.

 2020 Change is a series of individual polls and aggregate polling memos.

 The polls cover local issues far beyond the Democratic nomination, providing actionable insights for those working on ballot measures, issue advocacy campaigns, down-ballot races, or other legislative initiatives.

 You can buy a single poll, a series of polls from a specific state (e.g., California polls only), or choose the combination that’s right for you.
 Purchase a poll or series of polls to gain access to surveys of large samples of Democratic primary voters across demographic groups and areas of the United States.

-Change Research surveyed 856 registered voters plus newly eligible voters who indicate a high likelihood of registering by 2020, including 396 likely Democratic primary voters in Arizona, from September 27-28, 2019.
-The margin of error, as traditionally calculated, is ± 3.3% for the full sample.
+Change Research surveyed 1,966 registered voters plus newly eligible voters who indicate a high likelihood of registering by 2020, including 935 likely Democratic primary voters in Wisconsin, from August 9-11, 2019.
+The margin of error, as traditionally calculated, is ± 2.2% for the full sample and ± 3.2% for the Democratic primary voters.
 The survey was conducted online, using Change Research’s Bias Correct Engine.
 Change Research reaches voters via targeted online ads that point people to an online survey instrument.
-Our Bias Correct Engine dynamically delivers large samples that accurately reflect the demographics of a population.
+The Bias Correct Engine dynamically delivers large samples that accurately reflect the demographics of a population.
 Post-stratification was done on age, gender, ethnicity, 2016 presidential vote, and self-reported social media usage.